Dallas teen with Down syndrome cyber-bullied with viral tweet

 "She just has some growing up to do," says Rita.

 Yeah, let's focus on growing up, not glowing up.
-Because, we are talking about inner beauty, and there is no denying Ammera has plenty of that.
+Because, we are talking about inner beauty, and there is no denying Ameera has plenty of that.